-Treatment plan for panic disorder – Critical to reduce episodes – Dealing with Panic Attacks
+A Solid Treatment Plan for Panic Disorder is Critical to Reduce Episodes and Dealing with Panic Attacks

 Panic disorder is a form of anxiety, managing panic attacks or the treatment for panic disorder is usually a combination of medication and behavioral modification.
 I usually prescribe an antidepressant medication, which is the FDA recommended treatment of Panic Disorder.
 I will usually prescribe a benzodiazepine for the first four weeks of antidepressant medication treatment as a way of taking the edge off of the situation while the drug is reaching it’s therapeutic level.
 The common benzodiazepine is Lonopin or Ativan, both of which offer immediate relief from the physical and emotional panic symptoms.
 Once the antidepressant has been in the patient’s system for about a month, it generally takes over for the benzodiazepine which can then be tapered off to avoid issues with addiction.
 Usually the less time and frequency a benzodiazepine is used, the less risk of addiction.
 Many panic disorder patients find it useful to carry one or two pills of the benzodiazepine in their wallet or purse for “just in case” situations.
 It seems that the mere presence of pill’s availability acts as a deterrent to future attacks, and is one way of coping with panic attacks.
 This in itself is a mini-treatment plan for panic disorder.
 I usually see the patient in conjunction with the patient seeing a therapist, who will help the patient with behavioral modification techniques.
 The combination treatment generally does wonders to help completely ameliorate panic attacks.
 I enjoyed the following article because it is brief but to the point in discussing the issue of dealing with panic disorder and offers an intuitive approach to a treatment plan for panic disorder.

-Other Views on a Treatment Plan for Panic Disorder
+Other Views on Good Treatment Plans for Panic Disorder and GAD

 Panic Disorder Treatment: Options for Dealing with Panic Disorder